eslint/rfcs/designs/2025-base-path-in-config-objects/README.md

 - `filesAndIgnoresSchema` will be updated to validate that the new `basePath` property, if present, has a string value.
 - `normalizeConfigPatterns()` will be updated to normalize the `basePath` property value to an equivalent namespace-prefixed path, for consistency with the config array's `basePath` property value.
 - `META_FIELDS` will be updated to include `"basePath"`, in order to treat config objects with `basePath` + `ignores` as global ignores.
 - `get ignores()` will be updated to return an array of config objects instead of an array of ignore patterns.
+This is because some of the patterns may be defined in config objects that have the `basePath` property and are therefore relative to different paths, so combining all patterns into one array would no longer be useful for users of this package.
 - `getConfigWithStatus()` will be updated to use config objects' `basePath` when present.
 - `shouldIgnorePath()` will be updated to take an array of config objects instead of ignore patterns, and use config objects' `basePath` when present.